How to Keep Candidates Engaged Through the Hiring Process?

 Build a Relationship

-Besides updates about their application, invite candidates to join a newsletter that gives insights into your workplace culture, for example by introducing company events and fundraisers, highlighting recent employee achievements, or even starting the onboarding process by introducing them to the team.
+Besides updates about their application, invite candidates to join a newsletter that gives insights into your workplace culture, for example, by introducing company events and fundraisers, highlighting recent employee achievements, or even starting the onboarding process by introducing them to the team.
 This is a great opportunity to show candidates that your company has created a friendly and supportive environment where they can participate socially as well as progress in their careers.

 If you’re hiring remote employees, you can also consider using webinar software to effectively scale your recruiting process and connect with top performers through video meetings, no matter where they are based.
+These efforts contribute to a positive employer brand and can significantly improve the candidate experience.
+Additionally, gathering candidate feedback and analyzing candidate experience metrics can help you refine your engagement strategies and improve the overall recruitment process.

 Avoid Red Flags

 Most job candidates have seen enough job advertisements to know and avoid the red flags, such as a vague job description.
-They will continue to be on the lookout for signs that they should avoid an employer throughout the recruitment process, and you might inadvertently be giving out one of these signals.
+They will continue to be on the lookout for signs that they should avoid an employer throughout the interview process, and you might inadvertently be giving out one of these signals.
 Here are a few examples:

 High Turnover Rates